 The phrase own voices was coined in 2015 by writer and activist Corinne Duyvis on Twitter, It refers to books in which “the protagonist and the author share a marginalized identity” whether that’s a racial, cultural, or gender identity or a disability.

 It’s also essential that kids who are white read books about and written by Black, Indigenous and People of Color (BIPOC), too.
 Doing so helps them gain a truly accurate and authentic understanding of identities, perspectives and experiences that are different from their own.
-Own voice narratives help us to “move away from a monolithic idea about a particular cultural group,” Athaide argues.
+Own voice and genuine, diverse narratives help us to “move away from a monolithic idea about a particular cultural group,” Athaide argues.

 As with all things, some books featuring BIPOC characters are better than others.
 Embrace Race offers a comprehensive guide (find it here) to choosing the best.
 Find books in which BIPOC are the protagonists or stars of the book, they recommend, and aim for a balanced set of portrayals, so children don’t start to identify one experience as defining BIPOC.

 Here are 27 own voices books recommended by the Tinkergarten team, with titles that celebrate the accomplishments of leaders in Black History.
+You can also enjoy this guide with video from Embrace Race on How to pick out books with genuine, diverse characters.

 B is for Baby by Atinuke, illustrated by Angela Brooksbank